uwcartlab/webmapping/Chapter3/readme.md

 > ### **Add a script link to jQuery in your _index.html_ file.**

 Because jQuery is an open-source library, you can open it up and read through it.
-The jQuery developers made it especially easy to read the development version by using good formatting and heavily commenting throughout, although we do not expect you to understand all of the script for Geography 575.
+The jQuery developers made it especially easy to read the development version by using good formatting and heavily commenting throughout, although we do not expect you to understand all of the script for this workbook.

 ### II.
 Method Chaining